Conventional logic doesn’t work anymore! . .

 In place of the traditional approaches to streaming we can imagine a distributed network of smart phones in place of tripod mounted cameras, or wall-mounted gimbals programed to track movement of the presenters and performers.
 But that might be a complex and expensive set-up, so instead we can imagine a single but excellent camera which takes in the necessary audio streams all directly to the wireless network.
 Which way to go?

 Today we can download a 15 dollar app which provides full control of the smartphone camera (or cameras) and full control of then HDMI video and audio which the phone sends out.
 There are several of such apps, the recent advances are products of the pandemic.
 The image above shows the app screen within OBS, but perhaps this one below is more useful: The circle defines the area for exposure adjustment, the square for focus (illustrating a function of the smartphone not normally evident), the vertical slider is for zoom.
 For us over the age of 25 (!) it requires some humility to recognise the qualities of smartphone capture surpassing those of many traditional cameras (example below).

 The live-stream project is just one example, most video capture methods will require a similar reflection and a willingness to question our often die-hard practices.

-These two images were captured side-by-side, by a Sony RXOII (left) and by a i-phone SE, both on full auto — note the exposure detail below the surface of the model out of the phone (the white balance needs shifting).
-In anything but ideal light conditions the phone consistently gives better results.
+The two images below were captured side-by-side, by a Sony RXOII (left) and by an i-phone SE, both on full auto — note the exposure detail below the surface of the model out of the phone.
+In anything other than ideal light conditions the phone consistently gives better results.
 We took four cameras into the Gotthard tunnel visit and although on some shots a conventional camera did better, the most reliable results came from the phone.

 We will be doing more experimenting with the i-phone to see how well it can be incorporated into our video work.
-It is all quite embarrassing actually !
+Such a shift is all quite embarrassing actually !